 Certain material contracts entered into by the Group, including the Group's material debt agreements and most of the Group's agreements with anchor customers, could be modified or terminated if a change of control clause is triggered.
-A change of control clause may be triggered if a third-party, either alone or in conjunction with others, obtains "control" (which is generally defined as having (i) more than 50% of shares with voting rights or (ii) the right to appoint or dismiss the majority of the members of the board of directors) of the relevant Group company.
+A change of control clause may be triggered if a third-party, either alone or in conjunction with others, obtains "significant influence" and/or "control" (which is generally defined as having (i) more than 50% of shares with voting rights (except in a few exceptional cases where this threshold is defined as having 29% or more of shares with voting rights) or (ii) the right to appoint or dismiss the majority of the members of the board of directors of the relevant Group company).
 A change of control clause may be triggered at the level of Cellnex or only at the level of the relevant subsidiary that has entered into the relevant contract.
 In certain contracts, the definition of control, and therefore of a change of control, makes specific reference to the applicable law in the relevant jurisdiction.

-With regards to the material contracts entered into by the Group with anchor customers, the triggering of a change of control provision is generally limited to the events where the acquiring company is a competitor of the anchor customer.
+With regards to the material contracts entered into by the Group with anchor customers, the triggering of a change of control provision is generally limited to events where the acquiring company is a competitor of the anchor customer.
 In such circumstances, the anchor customer may be granted an option to buy back assets (generally the infrastructures where they are being serviced).
-In addition, such buy back option can also be granted in the event that a direct competitor of the anchor customer acquires a significant portion of the Issuer's shares or shares of any company of the Cellnex Group or obtains voting or governance rights which can be exercised in a way that can negatively affect the anchor customer's interests.
+In addition, such buy back option can also be granted in the event that a direct competitor of the anchor customer acquires a significant portion of the relevant Group company's shares or obtains voting or governance rights which can be exercised in a way that can negatively affect the anchor customer's interests.

-Additionally, the Notes issued under the Programme, the convertible bonds and the bank financing contracts of the Group include certain change of control clauses which could trigger an early repayment under the respective debt arrangement.
-See "Description of the Issuer" for more information.
+Additionally, other debt securities issued by the Issuer and Cellnex, the convertible bonds issued by Cellnex and the bank financing contracts of the Group include certain change of control clauses which could trigger an early repayment under the respective debt arrangement.

 Finally, asset buy back options can also be exercised in case of an explicit breach by a Group company of the contractual obligations under services level agreements with its customers ("SLAs").
-These asset buy back options will be executed at a price below fair market valuation.
-Also, the Group may have contracts related to joint future investment that have buy back clauses whereby the customer has the right to acquire the assets in defined windows.
-The Group's management believes there is low probability of buy back execution as it would bear a significant economic payment to be satisfied to the Group by the customer.
+These assets buy back options will be executed at a price below fair market valuation.
+In addition, the Group may enter into contracts related to joint future investments that have a buy back clause whereby the customer has the right to acquire the related assets during defined periods.
+While the Group's management currently believes that the likelihood of exercising such option is not high, given it would require the relevant customer to make a significant payment to the Group, the Group can provide no assurance that any such options will not be exercised.

-If a change of control clause included in any of the Group's material contracts is triggered, or if a company of the Group fails to comply with its contractual obligations under an SLA, it may materially and adversely affect the Group's business, prospects, results of operations, financial condition and cash flows.
+If a change of control clause included in any of the Group's material contracts is triggered, or if a company of the Group fails to comply with its contractual obligations under an SLA or a joint investment agreement, it may materially and adversely affect the Group's business, prospects, results of operations, financial condition and cash flows.